 What are the benefits of using an SSD for a gaming computer?

 - SSDs have fewer issues with data fragmentation.
 HDDs store data less efficiently than SSDs because, as their storage fills up, they have to break up files into fragments and move them around the disk platter, meaning your data isn’t being stored together in one logical place as it would be on an SSD.
-The HDD’s drive head has to search around to find parts of the entire file, affecting a large game with many GBs of data.
+Instead, the HDD’s drive head has to search around to find parts of the entire file, affecting a large game with many GBs of data.

 Overall, it’s easy to see why gaming enthusiasts today prefer SSDs and why the HDD is slowly becoming obsolete.
-However, HDDs still have their proponents, and many people with gaming PCs actually prefer them to or even use one alongside an SSD in a dual storage setup.
+However, HDDs still have their proponents, and many people with gaming PCs prefer them to or even use one alongside an SSD in a dual storage setup.

 You can also read my other article about whether or not SSDs are worth it, which would offer you a greater technical perspective on the subject.